tailcallhq/tailcall/tests/execution/graphql-conformance-http-007.md

 # Test named fragments.

-TODO: Skipped because Tailcall does not construct correctly the interface types based on \_\_typename field.
+TODO: Skipped because there is a pending case to improve the discriminator.

 ```graphql @config
 schema